-POLICY - the term "policy" is also called the insurance policy or contract.
+POLICY - Also called the insurance policy or contract.

 REINSURANCE - Coverage an insurance company purchases from other insurers to protect itself against excessive loss.
 The insurance company pays the other insurers a portion of the premiums it collects.

 REPLACEMENT COST - The replacement value of damaged property is paid without deduction for depreciation.